Building a digital platform can really help you to stand out in business. It’s a way you can publish great content and add value to your marketplace.

 hub bywriting articles, posting videos, press releases etc (content marketing).
 You can provide a useful, relevant free guide or quiz (educational marketing) and generate leads who you can email to over and over to build the relationship (email marketing).

 - You can integrate social media (facebook, youtube, twitter,

 - You can link your offline PR and print marketing to your web activities and survey tools to demonstrate your commitment to helping your customers and providing excellent service (satisfaction marketing).

 If you want to drastically improve your client engagement, client acquisition and client retention, I strongly urge you to take heed and start building a digital platform for your business today.

-Learn more in Jay’s new book Leveraged Consulting – How to Brand, Market & Grow your Business as an Educational Entrepreneur in the Digital Age.
+Learn more in Jay’s new book Leveraged Consulting in the Digital Age – How to Build and Grow a Successful Service Business in an Increasingly Competitive Marketplace.